 CRPS-II

 CRPS-II is rare, affecting only about 10% of all CRPS patients.
 Sufferers have direct nerve damage in the affected limb.
+Symptoms of CRPS-I and CRPS-II are quite similar, which means treatment usually takes the same path.

 CRPS is a complicated condition that the medical community is still learning about.
 One certainty is that early medical intervention is the best way to manage CRPS pain and even potentially achieve CRPS remission.